colts70/The-Sematic-Stack/README.md

 - XML sitemap.xml enumerates URLs within that declared surface.

 The XML Sitemap: A list of every page for a crawler to visit.
-This goes inside the Hess/DFH sitemap.

 “Declare the entrypoints through which crawling MAY begin for this semantic surface.”